kjarm32/portfolio/README.md

         <img src="assets/e29dronevel.png"
              alt="Velocity field result for the drone seed-dispersal attachment at 15 mph">
       </div>
-      <figcaption>Pressure and velocity fields used to quantify aerodynamic loads and refine the attachment geometry at 15 mph forward flight.</figcaption>
+      <figcaption><strong>15 mph CFD.</strong> Pressure and velocity fields used to quantify loads and drive the leading-edge redesign.</figcaption>
     </figure>
   </div>
 </section>